HISTORICAL WEST

 Forge Books

-A slice-of-life story about
+"Sepia Sun" is a slice-of-life story about

 a female photographer in 1890.